 New Kia Logo

 This is the new logo that Kia has filed a patent for, and according to several Kia dealers, the upcoming logo.
-This Kia logo is not being used on the official Kia website at the time of this writing.

 Are you looking for a unique KIA logo on your car?
 Check out these aftermarket Kia logos.
-The broken K Kia logo is used in the Asian market and is also known as the Kia 3D K logo.
+The broken K Kia logo is used in the Asian market and is known as the Kia 3D K logo.

 Kia can be defined as “rising out of Asia.”